There are many people in the motor carrier or trucking industry that claim they know how to properly do an IFTA quarterly report.

 According to Fuel Tax regulations, you are required to keep all records to prove the information on your fuel tax return.
 These records must be kept for a period of 4 years from the date the return was filed.
 If you do not keep proper records of your fuel tax information that proves your fuel tax returns or IFTA reports then it may result in revocation or suspension of your IFTA license.

-Here is our list of tips you should follow to make sure your IFTA report is correct:
+Here is our list of tips you should follow to make sure your IFTA reporting is correct:

 - Use odometer readings – if your GPS or ELD keeps track of your odometer readings then use them for calculating your mileage.
 Odometer readings are the best way to prove to IFTA people that you drove the mileage you have filed.